Paulyboi390/Chronix/README.md

 Maintains full Batocera compatibility while adding visual changes, utilities, and quality-of-life improvements.

 What’s New in v1.0.0
 RetroArch in Ports – Custom launcher located in the Ports menu.
-(Default RetroArch option in EmulationStation is disabled.)

 Custom Theme & Boot Logo – Unique visuals for Chronix.